GR® de Pays - Grand Tour de la Valserine

 Notes

-Part of the route is located in a Nature Reserve, so please respect the specific regulations for this area.
+Part of the route is located within a Nature Reserve; please observe the specific regulations for this area

 Be well equipped

 Good equipment is the key to a successful hiking trip.
-Bring a suitable rucksack (around 10 kg) and don't forget the essentials:
+Make sure you have a suitable rucksack (around 10 kg) and don’t forget the essentials:

 - Technical clothing for cold and wet weather